Ostandari Isfahan

 Isfahan Province Governorate is the representative office of Government of Islamic Republic of Iran in Isfahan province.
 Its secretariat is located in Isfahan city.

 Administration

 Isfahan is in region two according to regions of Iran.In May 2020 in Islamic Consultative Assembly there was a discussion that counties, Kashan, Khansar, Naein, Golpayegan, Ardestan, Aran va bidgol, Natanz and Khur and biabanak, seceded create a North Isfahan Province called Golsaran.

+Programs

+In 2023 Zimbabwe sent university students to Isfahan for nanotech after talks between ambassador and general governor.